 Four Days.
 Three Parks.
 Two Rivers.
 One Sacrifice.

-Christ’s Passion for Wirral was not just a live, contemporary retelling of the Greatest Story Ever Told, it was a weekend of activity for young and old, Christian and non-Christian across the whole of the Wirral.
+Christ’s Passion for Wirral was not just a live, contemporary re-telling of the Greatest Story Ever Told.
+It was also a weekend of activity for young and old, Christian and non-Christian across the whole of the Wirral.
 It was a chance for people across Wirral, Merseyside, Cheshire and beyond to engage with the real-life events of the first Easter.
-The four-day Easter event on the Wirral was made into a radio documentary by Flame Christian Radio with interviews and sounds from the live events.
-The line-up of events on Easter Sunday took place at Birkenhead Park took place in front of the Jackson Memorial opposite the grand entrance and past the visitors’ centre.
+Flame Christian Radio made a radio documentary of the four-day Easter event.
+It featured interviews and sounds from the weekend’s live events on the Wirral.
+The line-up on Easter Sunday took place at Birkenhead Park.
+Moving in front of the Jackson Memorial – opposite the grand entrance – and past the visitors’ centre.

 Passion for Worship, 2pm: Led by Mark Saunders and made up of musicians from many different churches.

 Passion Play, 2.30pm: The final instalment of this amazing story with a wonderful cast of actors bringing it to life.

 Voice Choir and Orchestra, 2.45pm: The Voice Youth and Junior Choir, and Orchestra performed some of their best songs for the season.
 Made up of talented young people from across the Wirral and led by Simon Smith, Voice’s musical director.